svg/svgo-gui/README.md

 2. `grunt`
 3. final builds will be in the 'dist'-folder in platform specific subdirectories

-## Download and use (new versions)
+## Download and use (new versions, 64bit only)
 * [Download the zip](https://github.com/rejas/svgo-gui/archive/master.zip) or clone the repo, and use the appropriate build from /dist/ folder.
-Linux builds not available.
+Linux builds are also available but untested.

-## Download and use (old versions)
+## Download and use (old versions, 32bit)

 * Mac OS X [svgo-gui-osx-ia32.7z](http://goo.gl/0Qu9B)
 * Windows – [svgo-gui-win-ia32.7z](http://goo.gl/zuPkL)
-* Linux – need a maintainer
+* Linux – not available

 ## License and copyrights